 The dock of pure genius

 The ubiquitous USB wireless receiver, generally no more than a USB connector with a tiny circuit box attached, gets an innovative upgrade with the Swiftpoint GT.
-Rather than simply connecting the wireless mouse, it serves as charger and holder for the device.
+Rather than simply connecting the wireless mouse, it serves as a charger and holder for the device.
 When you’re not using the mouse, it clips magnetically to the charger and is thus attached to your laptop.

 It’s important to understand the proper use and limitations of this handy little dock.
 It’s not intended to attach your mouse to your laptop such that they can be thrown in a bag together and carried that way.
-The mouse breaks free from the attachment too easily for that – and that’s a good thing, because the alternative would likely involve breaking the charger in the event of a drop.
+The mouse breaks free from the attachment too easily for that – and that’s a good thing because the alternative would likely involve breaking the charger in the event of a drop.

 When transporting the Swiftpoint, you should use the case, or at least take the mouse off and throw it in a separate pocket of your laptop bag.
 You may be able to leave the charger plugged in all the time, though, as its small profile makes snagging/breakage unlikely.
 (Mine just barely slides into my snug laptop bag.)